 Negotiating power: A real estate agent is emotionally void of attachment to the home and has the upper hand in negotiations.
 While you may get insulted by a low offer and balk at the buyer, a real estate agent will see it as a starting point for negotiation and know how to talk up the house’s finer points.
 Agents are also educated in contract law and will likely have better luck negotiating buyer contingencies.

 Lost value: This is a biggie.
 For sale by owner homes typically sell for less than homes represented by an agent.
-According to National Association of Realtors, in 2014 the average FSBO sold for $184,000 compared to $230,000 for agent-assisted sales.
+According to the 2017 National Association of Realtors Profile of Home Buyers and Sellers, the average FSBO sold for $190,000 compared to $249,000 for agent-assisted home sales.
 One of an agent’s main jobs is determining an accurate list price for your home and circumstances.
 By evaluating the sales of nearby comparable homes, or comps, and having a keen sense of what the market is doing, an agent can set a fair market price for your home.
 Be wary of online valuation tools, which don’t factor in renovations or typical care and maintenance.

 Selling your home is a big deal.
 There are many laws and requirements to consider and the industry is constantly changing.
 However, if you do your homework and you’re ready and willing to put in the hours necessary, FSBO can be a financial win.